rayk/darpule/README.md

     assert (notSameContentWithMore.type == TupleType.triple);
 ```

-Beside UnmodifiableList View not support mutations, we have introduced an [MutabilityError] just you can blow up something attempts mutate your tuple.
+Beside UnmodifiableList View not supporting mutations, we have introduced an [MutabilityError] just so you can blow up when something attempts mutate your tuple.
 ```dart
     /// Tuple is Immutable, trying results in an programming error.